absDL/absDL.github.io/README.md

 ## Environment:
 #### 1. Using Anaconda recipe:
-Please follow the Anaconda recipe provided in this repo
+Please follow the Anaconda recipe provided in this repo.
+Download by clicking on "View on GitHub" on top or [here](https://github.com/absDL/absDL.github.io).

 #### 2. Using pip:
 * make sure that your virtual environment is installed with python 3.7